FadeNRG/Discord-MusicBot/README.md

 > Note: If you are hosting your bot in heroku, Please consider upgrading your dyno for running dashboard & bot simultaneously because in free dyno it'll run out of memory(as there are two workers).
 If you want to run only the bot, turn off the `web` dyno.

-> **Note:** Contributions are not accepted in the master branch.
-If you like to contribute check out [v5 branch](https://github.com/SudhanPlayz/Discord-MusicBot/tree/v5)

 Made with :heart: and JavaScript!